gaehlerm/SoftwareEngineering/README.md

 p = Person('John', 30, 'New York')
 ```

-Nowadays structs or dataclasses are not that much used anymore.
+Nowadays structs (or dataclasses) are not that much used anymore.
 Especially the java community was avoiding such kind of objects at all cost, until they introduced `records` with Java 14.
 Though there is absolutely nothing wrong about structs.
 In fact, structs are really helpful.
 Code without structs is like a plumber without a toolbox.
 It's pretty helpless.

 Classes are pretty much the same as structs.
 Besides some technical details, the only real difference are the encapsulation of variables and functions (methods) as well as the introduction of inheritance.
 You can decide for each one of the variables or method to be public (accessible to the outside) or private (usable only within a class).
 This makes classes strictly more powerful than structs.

 But more powerful is not always better.
 A gun is more powerful than a knife, but at the same time it is also more dangerous.
 You can easily shoot yourself into the foot.
-So actually, it might not the best idea to own a gun because the danger may be bigger than the advantages.
+So actually it might not the best idea to own a gun because the danger may be bigger than the advantages.
 With great power comes great responsibility!

 ## Private or Public